Type C1 ship: Variations

 The Type C1-A and C1-B ships were similar in design, All had a rated top speed of 14 kn.
 The primary difference between them was that C1-A ships were shelter deck ships, while C1-B ships were full scantling ships.
 The C1-M was the type with the largest production; it was a significant variation from the original C1 design in size, performance and profile; these were shorter, narrower, slower and the superstructure was farther toward the stern.

 The C-1 (A and B variants) employed two kind of propulsion systems.
-One group comprising 19 C1-A, 85 C1-B and all 13 C1-S-AY1 used 4,000hp compound turbines (one high pressure and one low pressure turbine) and turbo-electric generators for auxiliary power.
-The other group of 46 C1-A and 10 C1-B used two 2,000hp diesel engines connected to a single reduction gearset via magnetic couplings, in the same family as the system used on various C3 ships where four such engines were coupled to one gearset for a total of 8,000hp.
-The C1-M variant used diesel propulsion exclusively, but only a single 2,000hp range engine and without magnetic couplings.
+One group comprising 19 C1-A, 85 C1-B and all 13 C1-S-AY1 used 4,000 hp compound turbines (one high pressure and one low pressure turbine) and turbo-electric generators for auxiliary power.
+The other group of 46 C1-A and 10 C1-B used two 2,000 hp diesel engines connected to a single reduction gearset via magnetic couplings, in the same family as the system used on various C3 ships where four such engines were coupled to one gearset for a total of 8,000 hp.
+The C1-M variant used diesel propulsion exclusively, but only a single 2,000 hp range engine and without magnetic couplings.
 All turbines and diesel engines were sourced from a variety of manufacturers.

 With the exception of ships built for specific shipping lines before the war, the majority of the C1-A and C1-B ships were given two-word names beginning with "Cape", such as SS Cape Hatteras.